 "This is rather as if you imagine a puddle waking up one morning and thinking, 'This is an interesting world I find myself in - an interesting hole I find myself in - fits me rather neatly, doesn't it?
 In fact it fits me staggeringly well, must have been made to have me in it!'
 This is such a powerful idea that as the sun rises in the sky and the air heats up and as, gradually, the puddle gets smaller and smaller, frantically hanging on to the notion that everything's going to be alright, because this world was meant to have him in it, was built to have him in it; so the moment he disappears catches him rather by surprise.
 I think this may be something we need to be on the watch for."

 Isn't it predictable that the things that come to be in a universe will be things that are highly characteristic of that universe?
-Things fitting exactly to their environment is exactly what you expect in a NON-intelligent (random) situation.
+Things fitting exactly to their environment is exactly what you expect in a non-intelligent (random) "design."

-The occurrence of things for which their environment was NOT "just right" would be a far better indicator of intelligent intervention.
-For example, an animal being in a zoo is indicative of intelligent intervention; an animal that fits perfectly into its ecological niche is NOT an indication of intelligent design, but instead is amply explained by non-intelligent processes such as evolution.
-Thus, if we found ourselves in a universe that was not suited to us, then that would be far better evidence for intelligent intervention!
+The occurrence of things for which their environment was not "just right" would be a far better indicator of intelligent intervention.
+For example, an animal being in a zoo is indicative of intelligent intervention; an animal that fits perfectly into its ecological niche is not an indication of intelligent design, but instead is amply explained by non-intelligent processes such as evolution.
+Thus, if we found ourselves on a planet that was not suited to us, that would be far better evidence for intelligent intervention!

 Even if our universe is "unique," so what?
-The things present in a unique universe will always be specific to that universe.
-In the same way, if you throw one dice 1000 times, you create a highly improbable number ... would you argue that the universe had to have been "fine-tuned" to produce the number you've just gotten?
+The things that are present in a unique universe will always be specific to that universe.
+In the same way, if you throw one dice 1000 times, you create a highly improbable number ... would you argue that the universe was "fine-tuned" to produce the number you just got?
 No - there could simply have been some other number.
 The outcome would only be remarkable if there was something special about that number.

 The "creator" explanation gets you nowhere -- it explains nothing.
-It gives you something that's even harder to explain, even more remarkable, even more improbable - god.
-Where did HE come from?
+It gives us something that's even harder to explain, even more remarkable, even more improbable - god.
+Where did he come from?

 |45.
 "Why do atheists fight so hard against something they say doesn't exist?"||